 But, creating an iconic campaign like this one doesn’t always happen overnight.
 It takes a dynamic, agile approach to advertising strategy.

-1. Spy on the competition.
+1. Gain Insight on the competition.

 Before diving into new, unique messaging, review competitor messaging and strategy.
 Using ad intelligence software, you can view top creatives (make sure your message is truly original) as well as total ad spend and budget allocation.
 See where there might be gaps in messaging, or perhaps where your competitor is seeing the most success.
 If mobile video is generating thousands of impressions, maybe it’s time for your team to start experimenting in the same area.